Manual

 Master File

-Line 1 Title (up to 80 characters)
+1 Title (up to 80 characters)

-Line 2 Four theoretical volumes
+2 Four theoretical volumes of each phase in \(\AA^3\) (required)

-'1' for 'interconnected', '0' for 'disconnected', '-1' for 'symmetry defined'
+4 Connectivity indicator for each phase (required): ‘1’ for ‘interconnected’, ‘0’ for ‘disconnected’, ‘-1’ for ‘symmetry defined’

-Line 5 Control file name and Npts for Guinier fit
+5 Control file name and Npts for Guinier fit (no fit if the corresponding Rg is equal to ‘-1’)

-(no fit if the latter is equal to '-1')
+6+ (Optional) Control file name and Npts for Guinier fit (no fit if the corresponding Rg is equal to ‘-1’)

 Control File

-The control file contains the smearing information for the given setting, information about contrasts and references to the data file.
+The control file contains the smearing information for the given setting, information about contrasts, and references to the data file.
 It has the following structure:

 Line 1 Resolution file name, resolution setting number (free format)